Cross-MPI: Cross-scale Stereo for Image Super-Resolution using Multiplane Images: Related Work

-Furthermore, some work~\cite{boominathan2014improving, 2017Learning, wang2017the} utilize image patches to locate correspondences and synthesize HR details from references.
-Despite the favorable performance achieved by these methods, they are limited to the huge searching space of patch-based methods and tend to induce the problem of blending blur as a result of averaging the transferred HR patches.
-Further expanding references to HR images without view constraints like light field applications, SRNTT~\cite{zhang2019image} and TTSR~\cite{yang2020learning} combine patch-matching with advanced deep learning architectures to achieve visually pleasant SR results.
-The former work reconsiders RefSR as a texture transfer problem and synthesizes swapped pre-trained VGG features in a style transfer way, while the latter designs a texture transformer fully utilizing attention mechanism to accomplish matching and synthesis.
-Both work require exhausting comparison between the extracted patches and are unable to handle image areas with less or repeating textures.
+Furthermore, some works~\cite{boominathan2014improving, 2017Learning, wang2017the} utilize image patches to locate correspondences and synthesize HR details from references.
+Despite the favourable performance achieved by these methods, they are limited to the large search space of patch-based methods and tend to induce the problem of blending blur as a result of averaging the transferred HR patches.
+Further expanding references to HR images without view constraints such as light field applications, SRNTT~\cite{zhang2019image} and TTSR~\cite{yang2020learning} combine patch matching with advanced deep learning architectures to achieve visually pleasant SR results.
+The former work reconsiders RefSR as a texture transfer problem and synthesizes swapped pre-trained VGG features in a style transfer way, while the latter designs a texture transformer fully utilizing an attention mechanism to accomplish matching and synthesis.
+Both works require exhausting comparisons between the extracted patches and cannot handle image areas with fewer or repeating textures.